 During the Revolutionary War period, Patrick Henry delivered his famous “Give me liberty or give me death” speech in St. John’s Church in Richmond at the Second Virginia Convention.
 This speech is credited with convincing the House of Burgesses to pass a resolution sending Virginia troops to fight with the patriots.
 Shortly after the capital of the colony was moved to Richmond, British troops under Benedict Arnold burned the city, in 1781.
 Nonetheless, the city recovered and incorporated in 1782.

-Its place as state capital and as a major trading center and port at the falls of the James all led to Richmond’s development in finance, government, and tobacco processing and trade.
-Development of the James River and Kanehwa Canal, designed by George Washington, as well as steamboat service on the James contributed to that growth.
-In the 1831 the industrial revolution arrived in the city with the founding of the Chesterfield Railroad Company, opening its horse-drawn line between Manchester (on the south bank of the James opposite Richmond) and the Chesterfield coal mines.
+Its place as state capital and as a major trading center and port at the falls of the James all led to Richmond’s development in finance, government and tobacco processing and trade.
+Development of the James River and Kanehwa Canal, designed by George Washington, as well as steamboat service on the James, contributed to that growth.
+In 1831 the industrial revolution arrived in the city with the founding of the Chesterfield Railroad Company, opening its horse-drawn line between Manchester (on the south bank of the James opposite Richmond) and the Chesterfield coal mines.
 In 1833, the largest iron foundry in the south, the Tredegar Ironworks, consolidated operations with its rolling mills and the Virginia Foundry of Richmond.
 The first steam locomotive service came with the Richmond, Fredericksburg and Potomac Railroad in 1836, and the Richmond and Danville Railroad completed its line to Danville in 1854.
 The Virginia Central, succeeded by the C&O, had arrived in 1851.

 During the American Civil War, Richmond was the capital of the Confederacy as well as Virginia, beginning in 1861 after Jefferson Davis placed it under martial law.
 The strategic location of the Tredegar Ironworks, third largest in the United States at the time, may have influenced the decision to locate the Confederate Capital there.
-Tredegar made the 723 tons of iron plating that covered the CSS Virginia, which successfully held the Battle of Hampton Roads against the Union’s wooden ships and later stood against the Union’sMonitor.
+Tredegar made the 723 tons of iron plating that covered the CSS Virginia, which successfully held the Battle of Hampton Roads against the Union’s wooden ships and later stood against the Union’s Monitor.

-In April of 1865, as the fall of nearby Petersburg to Union forces became imminent, the city was evacuated and the Confederate President and his cabinet abandoned Richmond.
-Retreating soldiers set fire to bridges, armory, and warehouses, and much of the largely abandoned city was destroyed.
-The fire was only checked after the Mayor and other civilians went to the Union lines and surrendered the city the next day.
-Not until 1870 was Virginia readmitted to the Union, and Federal troops removed from the city.
+In April of 1865, as the fall of nearby Petersburg to Union forces became imminent, the city was evacuated and the Confederate president and his cabinet abandoned Richmond.
+Retreating soldiers set fire to bridges, armory and warehouses, and much of the largely abandoned city was destroyed.
+The fire was only checked after the mayor and other civilians went to the Union lines and surrendered the city the next day.
+Not until 1870 was Virginia readmitted to the Union, and federal troops removed from the city.

-Government and finance continued to fuel the city’s economy, as in 1914 Richmond became the headquarters of the Fifth District of the Federal Reserve.
+Government and finance continued to fuel the city’s economy, and in 1914 Richmond became the headquarters of the Fifth District of the Federal Reserve.
 Tobacco company Phillip Morris, originally of London, incorporated in the United States in 1902 in New York City.
-Buying an existing factory in Richmond, they began producing tobacco products there in 1929 and remained a major economic force in the city throughout the twentieth century.
-In the ensuing years, the company has expanded internationally and acquired prominent household products companies such as Miller Brewing, General Foods, and Kraft.
+Buying an existing factory in Richmond, it began producing tobacco products there in 1929 and remained a major economic force in the city throughout the twentieth century.
+In the ensuing years, the company expanded internationally and acquired prominent household products companies such as Miller Brewing, General Foods, and Kraft.